nickgaski/docker-peer/sandbox.md

 ###How to get API token?
 Login to the Jenkins Sandbox environment, go to your user page by clicking on your username, click “Configure” and then “Show API Token”.

-Now create or modify existing job templates and follow below commands to test, update or delete jobs in Sandbox environment
+You can see all projects job templates in jjb directory.
+To work on existing or create new jobs in `jjb` directory.
+Follow below commands to test, update or delete jobs in Sandbox environment.

 ##To Test a Job:

 After you modify or create jobs in the above environment it's a good practice to test the job before you update this job in Sandbox environment.

-`cd ci-management`

 `jenkins-jobs --conf jenkins.ini test jjb/ <job-name>`